anthonyhu/anthonyhu.github.io/_posts/2019-12-07-remote-work.md

 Most of the time, we code on our personal computer and run experiments on remote servers.
 As using git and pushing/pulling all the time is tedious, I'll show you a better way to:
-1. Automatically sync local change with your remote machine.
+1. Automatically sync local changes with your remote machine.
-2. Debug code using the interpreter of your remote machine on an IDE like _PyCharm_.
+2. Debug code using the Python interpreter of your remote machine on an IDE like _PyCharm_.

 ### SSH configuration